Please find below common questions and our answers for the Top Ryde to Wentworth Point cable project.

 All community submissions on the REF were considered as part of the process to finalise the project for construction.

-The engagement process has included delivery of newsletters to residents and businesses, community information sessions at venues near the routes, door knocks, meetings, the public exhibition of the REF and the submission process.
+The engagement process includes delivery of newsletters to residents and businesses, community information sessions at venues near the routes, door knocks, meetings, the public exhibition of the REF and the submission process.

 Ausgrid has taken comments and feedback on board and made changes to the project plan where practical and efficient and community engagement continues throughout all stages of the project.

 What are electric and magnetic fields?